 Email: <firstname><lastname> [ at ] cse [ dot ] iitd [ dot ] ac [ dot ] in

-I am a Professor at Department of Computer Science and Engineering at the Indian Institute of Technology, Delhi.
+I am a Professor at Department of Computer Science and Engineering and at the Indian Institute of Technology, Delhi.
 I am also affiliated with National Resource Centre for Value Education in Engineering.
 My current areas of interest include Neuroimaging, Yogic Neuroscience and Machine Learning.

 Prior to joining IIT-Delhi, I worked for Opera Solutions India as VP Analytics and Head R&D. Headquartered in New York City, Opera Solutions is an analytics software/solutions company providing state-of-the-art analytics solutions to several global Fortune 500 clients.
 Prior to Opera Solutions in August 2011, I worked at the Computational Biology Center of IBM T. J. Watson research center, Yorktown Heights, NY, USA.
 My research explored the use of High-performance computing and machine learning techniques for the analysis of Neuroimaging data.
 I developed algorithms to solve inverse problems in the domain of medical image reconstruction and analyze functional connectivity of the brain in the domain of fMRI data analysis.
 Before moving to IBM TJ Watson Research Center, I was manager of the high-performance computing group at IBM India Research Lab.
 I was privileged to work with some wonderful colleagues at the IBM India Research Lab.
 All the wonderful work we did wouldn’t have been possible without their enthusiasm, active involvement and support.